As far as I can tell the first Revell release of this series was back in 1973.

 The size of the boxes was the same as the 1973 release, this time a small metal tube of glue was included and a small sheet with instructions was included in the box.

-The parts of several models in the series showed traces of rust, but there was no excessive flash surrounding the parts.
+The parts of several models in the series showed traces of rust, but there was not much excessive flash surrounding the parts.

 Decal designs were improved compared to the 1973 release and each kit now came with its own unique set.